orbeon/orbeon-forms-doc/form-builder/control-settings.md

 This allows specifying some help text, which can be plain text or rich text when the "Use HTML" checkbox is selected.

 The help message is available at runtime through a help icon positioned next to the control.
 By default, the icon opens a pop-up containing the help text.
-In *noscript* mode, the icon links to a help section at the bottom of the form.
+In *noscript* mode (removed since Orbeon Forms 2018.1), the icon links to a help section at the bottom of the form.

 The help text is localizable.